ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 Compatibility issue with Notepad++ and .rst files
 *************************************************

+.. warning:: This is not recommended!
+Use the :ref:`vscode_remote_container` instead!

 * If u edit ``.rst`` files in the UltraZohm documentation an issue whilst using the tabulator key in Notepad++ can occur.